shinokada/awesome/README.md

  It creates the `~/awesome` directory and the `~/bin` directory if they don't exist.
 When you install a package, it will clone it in the `~/awesome` directory.
 It creates a symlink in the `~/bin` directory.

+ Use `awesome push <message>` to run Git commands and awesome update.

 ## Why?

 - Some scripts don't have Homebrew installation. (macOS/Linux)